 - presentation in class ~10

-Project: Read several recent papers, attempt to improve or apply results, and report in class and written report.
+Project: Read several fairly recent papers, attempt to improve or apply results, and report in class and written report.
 Projects can involve implementations.
-Groups of two are encouraged for the project. (see also below)
+Groups of two are certainly encouraged for the project, but we will see how feasible this. (see also below)

 Text etc: There is no formal text, most of the material covered will come from the recent literature in the field of algorithms and data structures.
 A standard advanced level text such as Introduction to Algorithms by Cormen, Leiserson, Rivest and Stein will, however, be a useful reference.
 Most of the lectures will follow the online references below.
 In cases where the material comes from several sources, or the papers are not online, lecture notes will (generally) be provided.